experientials/build-template/Brain/Subcognition/README.md

 The box around the detected object must be defined.
 The dimension of this box should be derived in one of the following ways:
 - Based on the closeness of the hand to the camera (see above), hand landmarks [2-4, 6-8, 10-12, 14-16, 18-20] and handiness (left/right)
 - When an item is hold, the user will use their thumb (unless it is a very akward holding)

-- Another idea for the future, is to make a better estimation using a background removal algorithm
+**Future extension:** Another idea for the future, is to make a better estimation using a background removal algorithm or by using stereo camera (depth estimation)

 #### Part 3